 Driving up to the top of the Whiteface Mountain on the winding Whiteface Veterans’ Memorial Highway is charming and offers many gorgeous vista points along the way to the summit.
 A 8 mile scenic drive from Wilmington, NY, will take you up to the 4,867 foot summit of Whiteface Mountain.
 The summit offers excellent and massive 360° views spanning hundreds of miles of wildland that reach as far as Vermont and Canada on a clear day.
 When clouds are rolling in, you literally feel the clouds at the summit.
 On a clear day, you can see gorgeous views of Lake Champlian of Vermont to the east, the beautiful Lake placid, Mirror Lake, and village of Lake Placid to the southwest, Mount Marcy and many of the other High Peaks of the Adirondacks to the south, and a great view of the Whiteface Veterans Memorial Highway as it winds up to the top of Whiteface Mountain to the west.
 No matter what direction you choose to look up, you will be amazed by the majestic views.

-These photos are from our visit to Whiteface Mountain on May 21st, 2011.
+These photos are from our visit to Whiteface Mountain in third week of May, 2011 and first week of September 2021.

 Quick Facts and Tips